Tuesday, September 7, 2010

 Live View Function: The live view function is now in many SLRs, both high and low end.
 Live View allow you to compose pictures and video using the LCD screen rather than the viewfinder.
 Digital SLRs without Live View must use the viewfinder only for composing a picture.
 This function has trickled down to the entry level SLRs.

 HD Movie Mode: The latest upgrade in DSLRs is the advent of HD Video capture.
 This allows your SLR to be a camera and a camcorder in one.
 Recent advances have made huge strides in this area.
 Canon SLRs now have the ability to record at 1080p (blu-ray quality) at multiple frame rates, including 24p (same as used for motion picture film).
-The Canon 5D Mark II was used to film the season finale episode of “House” with excellent results.
+The Canon 5D Mark II was used to film a season finale episode of “House” with excellent results.
 Currently Canon produces the highest quality video from its SLRs.

 Related Article: Digital SLRs with HD Video Mode